seriousPossibilists/Javascript-Perlin-Noise/README.md

 # Javascript-Perlin-Noise

-Implementation of perlin noise using javascript.
-Displayed using HTML canvas.
+Implementation of perlin noise using javascript and using three.js to display terrain.
 Credits to https://www.youtube.com/watch?v=kCIaHqb60Cw.